methodphoto/mincc/data/2019/2019-watton-at-stone.md

 title: "Watton-at-Stone v The Min"
 gameLocation: "The Meadow"
 gameDate: "28/04/2019"
+shortReport: "The Min won the toss and batted first in a 35 over game.
+The Min made 159 for 8 wkts.
+Watton-at-Stone made 160 for 2 wkts in reply."
 result: "Watton-at-Stone won by 8 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and batted first in a 35 over game.
-The Min made 159 for 8 wkts.
-Watton-at-Stone made 160 for 2 wkts in reply.

-**Result:** {result}

 ## The Min Innings